Perchusha/Portfolio/README.md

 <br><br>
 The client offers three main functionalities: Calculator, Paint, and API Fetcher.
 <br><br>
-The server provides a basic API for working with mock-data.
+The server provides a basic API for working with MongoDB data.
 All endpoints are separated into routes and have full documentation.

 [LinkedIn: Anton Perch](https://www.linkedin.com/in/anton-perch-768578113/)